MichielStock/STMOZOO/docs/src/man/beesalgorithm.md

 The following phases in the ABC algorithm can be distinguished:

 **1) Employed bee phase**\
 Employed bees try to identify better food source than the one they were associated previously.
 A new solution is generated using a partner solution.
 Thereafter, greedy selection is performed, meaning that a new solution only  will be accepted if it is better than the current solution.
-Every bee in the swarm will explores one food source.
+Every bee in the swarm will explore one food source.
 All solutions get an opportunity to generate a new solution in the employed bee phase.

 **2) Onlooker bee phase**\
 In the onlooker bee phase, a food source is selected for further exploitation with a probability related to the nectar amount, i.e. a solution with higher fitness will have a higher probability to be chosen.
 Fitter solutions may undergo multiple onlooker bee explorations.
 As in the employed bee phase, new solutions are generated using a partner solution and greedy selection is performed.
 In contrast to the employed bee phase, not every food source will be explored, since every onlooker bee will explore a certain food source with a certain probability (depending on nectar amount).

-During the two phases above, a trial counter is registered for every foos source.
+During the two phases above, a trial counter is registered for every food source.
 Each time a food source fails to generate a solution with higher fitness, the trial counter is elevated by 1 unit.

 The solution with highest fitness so far is kept apart in memory during the entire process and updated as better food sources are discovered.